 Let's look at an example:

 Let's say that in the 2019 PCAP assessment it was identified that students in Newfoundland and Labrador scored lower than the Canadian average in the area of Mathematics.
-NLSchools and EECD may interpret that as a need to focus teachers and students on more problem solving in class.
+NLSchools and EDU may interpret that as a need to focus teachers and students on more problem solving in class.
 Program Staff may be reassigned to work on this perceived deficiency, other staff hired, or even curriculum revisions may be initiated.
-If students who wrote the last version of the PCAP assessment did not put in their best effort in writing that assessment, then the data upon which NLSchools and EECD are basing their planning and decisions may not be accurate.
+If students who wrote the last version of the PCAP assessment did not put in their best effort in writing that assessment, then the data upon which NLSchools and EDU are basing their planning and decisions may not be accurate.

 To avoid inaccuracies in data (like PCAP) that we use to plan policies and make decisions, we ask all students to put forward their best effort.
-The assessment does not "count" towards their overall evaluation in any course or grade level but it is important to NLSchools and EECD that students put forward their best effort when completing the PCAP assessment.
+The assessment does not "count" towards their overall evaluation in any course or grade level but it is important to NLSchools and EDU that students put forward their best effort when completing the PCAP assessment.

 A key objective of PCAP is to inform and support education policy decision making within Canada.
 A three-year cycle provides provinces with timely information that includes data and analyses to consider the impact of policy decisions and related programs.
 If it were more frequent it would not allow sufficient time for changes and innovations to show improvement or decline, and if it were less frequent it would mean declines in performance could not be promptly addressed.